-Mirror mirror on the wall, which is the hardest CFA level of them all?
+Mirror mirror on the wall, which is the most difficult CFA level of them all?

 While opinions differ among us, I think quite a lot of CFA charterholders agree that the answer is between CFA Level 2 vs Level 3.

-In this articles, we focus on the reasons why candidates felt that CFA Level 2 or Level 3 were particularly challenging, in hope that you’ll avoid the same pitfalls they experienced in the next steps in your CFA exams!
+In this article, we start of by looking at the hardest topics by level.
+Then, we focus on the reasons why candidates felt that CFA Level 2 or Level 3 were particularly challenging, in hope that you’ll avoid the same pitfalls they experienced in the next steps in your CFA exams!

 Read on, and you’ll be well prepared compared to the rest of the other first-timers!